Welcome to the most complete guide to the best landmarks in Madrid.

 The most remarkable space is the Trading Hall, with its semi-circular dome and iron and glass roof.

-- Also, you will find in the surroundings additional famous Madrid attractions like the permanent book fair in Cuesta de Moyano and the Atocha station.
+- Also, you will find in the surroundings additional famous Madrid landmarks like the permanent book fair in Cuesta de Moyano and the Atocha station.
 In Plaza de la Lealtad there is a monument to the Heroes of May 2nd, 1808, with its flame always lit.

 The Convento de las Trinitarias Descalzas de San Ildefonso is the place where Miguel de Cervantes was buried in 1616.